Ex-ce-pt/uni-notes/Foundations of Chemistry/Physical equilibrium.md

 #### Boiling

 **Boiling** happens when the vapor pressure is equal to the external (atmospheric) pressure.
-At the boiling point, instead of the surroundings pushing on the vapor, the vapor starts pushing on the surroundings instead, making more room for itself, and letting the rest of the liquid evaporate more easily (boil).
+At the boiling point, instead of the surroundings pushing on the vapor, the vapor starts pushing on the surroundings instead, making more room for itself, and letting the rest of the liquid evaporate (boil) easily.

 ![[equilibrium/boiling.png]]